Search The Archive

 Humewood School is a school in Toronto, Ontario which during WWII sent parcels to ex-Humewood students who were serving during the war.
 This unique collection currently consists of more than forty letters of thank you back to the school for Christmas parcels sent for Christmas of 1944.

-John "Jack" Fenton Humphrey was born in Nanaimo, British Columbia in October, 1922.
-He enlisted with the RCAF and trained as an aircraft mechanic in 1941 and was sent overseas to Britain.
+John ("Jack") Fenton Humphrey was born in Nanaimo, British Columbia, in October 1922.
+He enlisted with the R.C.A.F. and trained as an aircraft mechanic in 1941 and was sent overseas to Britain.
 In 1943 Humphrey trained as a rear gunner and then was sent again overseas.
 He returned to Canada at the end of the war.
 The collection currently consists of more than thirty letters written by Humphrey during the war.

 One part of the collection consists of letters written by Harry Clark, Jr., to his mother, Jane (Jennie) Clark, in London, Ontario, after he had enlisted in the Canadian Army.
 The other letters were received by a distant relative, Kathleen Jackson (ne Hastings), while she was recovering from tuberculosis in London, Ontario.
 The letters, which describe conditions in wartime Britain, were written by relatives of Kathleen,s father Hugh Hastings, who died while convalescing from wounds sustained in the First World War.